pyeventsourcing/eventsourcing/docs/topics/domain.rst

-type of aggregate is known when the domain object is requested, that is because each repository was constructed for that type, and so we can understand that these repositories can be constructed with a particular mutator function that will function as the aggregate projection for that type.
+type of aggregate is known when the domain object is requested, that is because each repository was constructed for that type, and so we can understand that these repositories can be constructed with a particular mutator function that will function as the aggregate projector for that type.
 When stored domain events are retried, this particular mutator function can be called.
 As the mutator function will be coded for a particular aggregate, the aggregate class can be coded into the function to handle the initial event.
 However, it became cumbersome to